 You need to provide the following documents:

-- evidence of ongoing fixed costs in the form of a lease or rental agreement, utility bill, other bill or invoice, buildings insurance.
-This does not include employment costs.
+- evidence of ongoing fixed costs, for example a lease or rental agreement, utility bill, other bill or invoice, buildings insurance

 After you apply

 We aim to process your application within 28 working days once we have received all the required evidence.
 If we need to ask you for more evidence the assessment process may take longer.

 We are receiving lots of applications.
 This may also increase the length of time it takes to process your application.